Inertia

 Inertia or freezing?

-Since autistic people don’t perceive social information in the same way as allistic (non-autistic) people, it’s possible for an autistic person to freeze in front of a social situation that doesn’t seem traumatic for others.
+Because autistic people do not perceive social information the same way as allistic individuals, it’s possible for them to “freeze” in a social situation that does not seem traumatic to others.

-If you feel disconnected from your body, it’s no longer inertia.
-If this happens, it’s important to seek help from a psychologist.
-What’s more, autistic people, like all other people, can experience situations of abuse.
-However, it can be more difficult for autistic people to identify them.
-This puts them at greater risk of experiencing abuse multiple times.
+If someone feels disconnected from their body, this is no longer inertia.
+When this happens, it’s important to seek help from a psychologist.
+Autistic people, like everyone else, can experience situations of abuse.
+However, they may find it harder to identify these situations, which increases their vulnerability to repeated abuse.

 Important

-Freezing is a signal that the body sends to say it has detected danger.
+Freezing is a signal from the body indicating it has detected danger.

-As soon as the body starts moving again, it’s important to seek help from a psychologist, social worker or psychotherapist.
-These professionals can help you understand what’s going on and find solutions to keep you safe.
+As soon as movement is restored, it’s crucial to seek help from a psychologist, social worker, or psychotherapist.
+These professionals can help understand what’s happening and find solutions to ensure safety.

 Catherine Bouchard-Tremblay